shazim-otp/weather-haiku/README.md

 # How to Customize

-You can customize the assistant easily by:
+You can customize the assistant easily by

 - Changing the AI personality inside `meck.py`
 - Using different Edge-TTS voices